Complete Guide to Getting Started With New Software

-Along the way, you need to convince even the most sceptical team members to go through the changes, import all your business data, and make the new platform feel secure and reliable.
+Along the way, you need to convince even the most skeptical team members to go through the changes, import all your business data, and make the new platform feel secure and reliable.

-The below image illustrates how starting to use a new software makes most people feel.
+The below image illustrates how starting to use new software makes most people feel.

 In this article, we’re going to look into all the different stages of new software implementation and share some helpful tips and hacks to help you make it through as a team.

 New software onboarding funnel

 A typical business software implementation process has five stages, each with different stakeholders, actions and, well, emotions.

 Your job as the team leader is to guide your team through the funnel with as little friction as possible, ensuring that everything’s working smoothly.